-These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements, including comparatives have been prepared using accounting policies consistent with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-The financial statements were authorized for issue by the Audit Committee and Board of Directors on October 30, 2023.
+The consolidated financial statements were authorized for issue by the Audit Committee and Board of Directors on October 25, 2024.